Active-Active Geo-Distributed Redis

 In Redis Enterprise, active-active geo-distribution is based on CRDT technology.
-The Redis Enterprise implementation of CRDT is called Conflict-Free Replicated Database (CRDB).
-With CRDBs, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than 1 ms, without changing the way the application connects to the database.
+The Redis Enterprise implementation of CRDT is called an Active-Active database (formerly known as CRDB).
+With Active-Active databases, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than 1 ms, without changing the way the application connects to the database.

-CRDBs are based on multi-master replication that is configured to run on each database.
-A CRDB is made up of instances of the data that are each stored on an RS cluster.
+Active-Active databases are based on multi-master replication that is configured to run on each database.
+An Active-Active database is made up of instances of the data that are each stored on an RS cluster.

-If the CRDB spans a WAN, establish a VPN between each networks that hosts a cluster with a CDRB instance.
+If the Active-Active database spans a WAN, establish a VPN between each networks that hosts a cluster with an instance.

 All clusters must have the same RS version.

 Configure FQDNs in a DNS server for connections to the cluster.

 Active-Active databases are not compatible with the Discovery Service for inter-cluster communications, but are compatible with local application connections.